 The Panasonic Lumix ZS200 ($799) is made for travel.
 This small camera takes great photos and video, courtesy of its 20-megapixel sensor, and lets you get close to the action with its 15X optical-zoom lens.
 A number of other features — such as an array of physical dials and the ability to shoot RAW photos — will appeal to advanced users.
-While there are a few things we'd change, the ZS200 is a great camera if you're looking for something small yet versatile.
+While there are a few things we'd change, the ZS200 is the best camera for travel if you're looking for something small yet versatile.

 What makes the Lumix ZS200 a great travel camera?

 First, it's quite portable.
 The ZS200 measures 4.4 x 2.6 x 1.8 inches and weighs 12 ounces, which does make it bit bulkier than the pricier Sony RX100 V (4 x 2.3 x 1.6 inches and 10.6 ounces).
 But the ZS200 also has a 15x optical zoom (24mm-360mm equivalent), a far broader range than you'll get on the Sony RX100 V or even the Canon G1 X Mark III.
 You don't get the wide aperture settings of an f/1.8-2.8 that you get on the Sony, but the ZS200's lens still provides you with ways to capture some shallow depth of field in your photos.

 I was also thankful for the Lumix ZS200's very sharp, clear electronic viewfinder, which let me compose and review photos and video when sunlight washed out the display.

 There are other qualities that make the ZS200 a good travel superzoom: Because it has lots of physical controls, dials, a control ring and buttons, as well as a responsive touch-screen LCD (which, sadly, doesn't swivel or tilt), you can quickly adjust and tweak images and video.
 The menu system on the camera is fairly clear and easy to use, too.